 Let’s go back to our original example query with landing page.

-In Analytics Canvas, it looks like this: you set up the same query you would have in Data Studio and connect it to a Data Studio export.
+In Analytics Canvas, it looks like this: you set up the same query you would have in Looker Studio and connect it to a Looker Studio export.
 This will generate a “Smart Table” that is incrementally loaded and available for refresh on a schedule or on-demand.
-In Data Studio, connect to the data set using the Analytics Canvas data source.
+In Looker Studio, connect to the data set using the Analytics Canvas data source.

 Even better – for Starter, Pro, and Premium plan customers, those queries are covered by your Analytics Canvas subscription – you will not be billed separately for them by Google.